rafosorio/iks-workshop/_docs/lab2/register-app-lab2.md

 `_6.` Write down the **App ID** (1) and the **App Secret** (2).
 Saving the App Secret somewhere is especially important, because you will not be able to view it after closing this dialogue.
 When done click “**Got it**” (3).
 ![App Secret](../images/lab1/app-secret.png)

 *Nice Job!
 Now you have your app registered in Watson Work Services.
-But now you need to create a code for this app.
+But now you need to listen to event.
 You will do it in the next section.*

 <br/>
 [Back to Top](#top)